Pay bill with credit card

 Make sure to check that the bill you are trying to set up credit card bill payments for accepts your card type (Visa or Mastercard or Amex).

-For instance, the payment options for a Costco membership bill are limited to Visa and Mastercard only.
+For instance, the payment options for a Canadian Costco membership bill are limited to Mastercard exclusively but you can also use Visa online.

 Now that you have a list of bills in mind...